 For a moderate separation, you will likely need to stay in the hospital.
 In the hospital:

 - Your baby's heart rate will be monitored.

 - If your baby shows any signs of distress, your health care provider may induce your labor early.
 If you cannot give birth vaginally, you will need a cesarean delivery (C-section).

 Severe placental abruption is an emergency.
 You will need to deliver right away, usually by C-section.
 It is very rare, but a baby can be stillborn if there is a severe abruption.

-Premature placental separation; Placental separation
+Premature placental separation; Placental separation; Placental abruption

 Francois KE, Foley MR. Antepartum and postpartum hemorrhage.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 19.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 19.

 Updated by: Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.